There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

 4. If God was Your Financial Planner by Suresh Sadagopan (Indian Author)

-Financial planning explained through a sublime story – get entertained and informed!
+Financial planning is explained through a sublime story – get entertained and informed!

 The Lord Himself makes several appearances throughout the book & offers counsel and guidance on the philosophy of life.